-The Center for Governance and Public Policy Research is a joint program of the Atkinson Graduate School of Management, the College of Liberal Arts, and the College of Law.
+The Center for Governance and Public Policy Research is a joint program of the Atkinson Graduate School of Management, the College of Arts & Sciences, and the College of Law.
 The Center performs high-quality policy-relevant research concerned with organizational governance and transformation issues, primarily those with a financial component.

 The Center for Religion, Law and Democracy is an interdisciplinary center devoted to the exploration of the role of religion in law and in public life.
 The Center draws on Willamette’s historic and ongoing strengths as a church-related college committed to academic excellence and public service, as well as its location adjacent to the Oregon State Capitol.

 New Sustainability Institute